Heavy Metals in Chocolate: Navigating the Cocoa Crisis

-• Consumer reports have repeatedly detected alarming levels of Cadmium and Lead in popular chocolate brands.
+Consumer Reports testing has repeatedly detected alarming levels of Cadmium and Lead in popular chocolate brands.
 The cocoa plant naturally absorbs cadmium from the soil, while lead typically contaminates the beans during the outdoor drying process.
 Dark chocolate has the highest risk because it contains more concentrated cocoa solids.
 Limit dark chocolate consumption for small children and prioritize brands that aggressively test their supply chain.

 Why Dark Chocolate is Riskier

-For years, dark chocolate was touted as the ultimate health food—packed with antioxidants and low in sugar.
-But toxicologically, higher cocoa percentages mean higher concentrations of whatever heavy metals the cacao tree absorbed from the soil.
+Dark chocolate was touted for years as the ultimate health food: packed with antioxidants and low in sugar.
+But toxicologically, higher cocoa percentages mean higher concentrations of whatever heavy metals the cacao tree absorbed from the soil, and as of our 2026 review, Consumer Reports testing has repeatedly detected alarming levels of cadmium and lead in popular dark chocolate brands.

 • Dark chocolate has higher cadmium levels than milk chocolate.